davidkhala/fabric-common/README.md

     "They are different, instantiate policy gets packaged with a chaincode and specifies who can instantiate the chaincode, see the doc starting at: https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4noah.html#packaging"
-- TODO collectionConfig.memberOnlyRead is not implemented in sdk-node